ALifeLivedFully-Domain/Notes.ALifeLivedFully.com/content/index.md

 ---
 ## 02 - Areas
 Areas of my life which need ongoing maintenance/work, or areas that have no specific end goal or has such a long term goal as to be considered an area.

+>[!quote]
+>“Learning is not attained by chance, it must be sought for with ardour and diligence.”
+>
+\- Abigail Adams

 ### Basic Survival Skills
 Skills that i feel everyone should try to learn or that i feel are integral to the human experience.